annhuangresearch/annhuangresearch.github.io/_posts/2022-12-13-GLM-simulation.md

 ## Social perception

-Because I was interested in the social aspect of decision-making (see paper: [Huang et al., 2025](https://www.nature.com/articles/s41598-025-96182-5)), I turned this into a **dyadic perceptual decision-making task** (<a href="#fig3">Figure 3</a>) in which two people took turn to respond to the stimulus.
+Since I am interested in the social aspect of perception (see paper: [Huang et al., 2025](https://www.nature.com/articles/s41598-025-96182-5)), I turned this classical paradigm into a **dyadic** one (<a href="#fig3">Figure 3</a>) in which two people took turn to respond to the stimulus.
 In particular, I wanted to find out how the previous choice response influence or bias our decision-making.
 My objective was to determine whether perceptual decision-making is more of an individualistic (independent of the co-actor’s action) or collective (contingent on the co-actor’s action) process despite the co-actor’s actions being irrelevant to the present decision.
 This dual-participant setup allowed me to better understand how we make decisions knowing that we are being observed by other people, just like in real life.

 <figure id="fig3">
   <img src="/assets/images/dyadic-task.jpg" alt="Task" width="500">